nushastro/website/docs/optics/blackbody/wiens_displacement_law.md

 !!!
 Note

     	What is going on here?
-I do not know.
-It appears that prannaya gave up halfway
+Please don't try this at home.
+It's not safe for anyone to mentally do this, unless you're me, of course.
+As you may know, your club director is insane.

 This formula can be derived by maximising the emission intensity, $E_\lambda$ as per Planck's aformentioned law.
 Since we aim to determine the maximum wavelength, we essentially let $T$ be constant while differentiating by $\lambda$.
 This is essentially a partial differentiation action, and we use $\frac{\partial}{\partial \lambda}$, as we depicted below.